 Our loan portfolio accounts for the substantial majority of our credit risk exposure.
 Our lending activities are governed under our credit policy and are subject to independent review and approval.
 Our primary loan products include credit card loans, auto loans and commercial loans which we generate through our Credit Card, Consumer Banking and Commercial Banking businesses.
-For a more detailed description of the composition of our loan portfolio, including an industry classification of our commercial loans and for information on our unfunded lending commitments related to our loan portfolio, see "MD&A-Credit Risk Profile" and "Note 4-Loans" in our Q1 2019 Form 10-Q.
+For a more detailed description of the composition of our loan portfolio, including an industry classification of our commercial loans and for information on our unfunded lending commitments related to our loan portfolio, see "MD&A-Credit Risk Profile" and "Note 3-Loans" in our 2019 Form 10-K.

 We market our products primarily in the United States ("U.S.") as well as in the United Kingdom and Canada, and actively manage our risk from concentration within certain geographic areas.
-For a detailed description of the geographic distribution of our loan portfolio, see "Note 4-Loans" in our Q1 2019 Form 10-Q. For our loan maturity classification, see "MD&A-Credit Risk Profile" in our 2018 Form 10-K.
+For a detailed description of the geographic distribution of our loan portfolio and our loan maturity classification, see "MD&A-Credit Risk Profile" in our 2019 Form 10-K.

-We also engage in certain non-lending activities that may give rise to credit and counterparty settlement risk, including the purchase of securities for our investment securities portfolio, entering into derivative transactions to manage our market risk exposure and to accommodate customers, short-term advances on syndication activity including bridge financing transactions we have underwritten, certain operational cash balances in other financial institutions, foreign exchange transactions and customer overdrafts.
-In executing our investment activities, we comply with limits and guidelines approved by our Board of Directors that reflect our risk appetite and strategic goals.
+We also engage in certain non-lending activities that may give rise to credit and counterparty settlement risk, including purchasing securities for our investment securities portfolio, entering into derivative transactions to manage our market risk exposure and to accommodate customers, extending short-term advances on syndication activity including bridge financing transactions we have underwritten, depositing certain operational cash balances in other financial institutions, executing certain foreign exchange transactions and extending customer overdrafts.
+In executing our non-lending activities, we comply with limits and guidelines approved by our Board of Directors that reflect our risk appetite and strategic goals.
 Our investment securities portfolio is concentrated in securities that generally have high credit ratings and low exposure to credit risk, such as securities issued and guaranteed by U.S. Treasury and U.S. government-sponsored enterprises or agencies.
 Our investment securities portfolio also includes non-agency residential mortgage-backed securities ("RMBS") and other asset-backed securities ("ABS") which are considered securitization exposures under the Basel III Capital Rule.
-For information about the credit risk related to our investment portfolio, see "MD&A-Consolidated Balance Sheet Analysis-Investment Securities" Q1 2019 Form 10-Q and "Note 3-Investment Securities" in our Q1 2019 Form 10-Q for a maturity distribution of our investment securities.
+For information about the credit risk related to our investment portfolio, see "MD&A-Consolidated Balance Sheet Analysis-Investment Securities" and "Note 2-Investment Securities" in our 2019 Form 10-K for a maturity distribution of our investment securities.

-In the normal course of our business, we enter into certain derivative transactions that give rise to counterparty credit exposure to bank counterparties and derivative clearinghouses.
-For information on credit risk related to our derivative transactions, see "Note 9-Derivative Instruments and Hedging Activities" in our Q1 2019 Form 10-Q. For information on risk management practices and policies related to our derivative transactions, see "Counterparty Credit Risk" discussion in this Report.
+In the normal course of our business, we enter into certain derivative transactions that give rise to counterparty credit exposure to counterparties and derivative clearinghouses.
+For information on credit risk related to our derivative transactions, see "Note 9-Derivative Instruments and Hedging Activities" in our 2019 Form 10-K. For information on risk management practices and policies related to our derivative transactions, see "Counterparty Credit Risk" discussion in this Report.

-For the average balances of our credit risk exposures, see "MD&A-Consolidated Results of Operations-Table 2: Average Balances, Net Interest Income and Net Interest Margin" in our Q1 2019 Form 10-Q. For a comprehensive view of our credit risk exposure by balance sheet categories, see Schedule HC-R in our FR Y-9C as of March 31, 2019.
+For the average balances of our credit risk exposures, see "MD&A-Consolidated Results of Operations-Table 1: Average Balances, Net Interest Income and Net Interest Margin" in our 2019 Form 10-K. For a comprehensive view of our credit risk exposure by balance sheet categories, see Schedule HC-R in our FR Y-9C as of December 31, 2019.